Nemishaieve: History

 The construction of the Kyiv-Kovel railroad facilitated the construction of a settlement, Nemishaieve, which was founded in September 1900.
 Nemishaieve is named in honor of the Southwestern Railways Director Klavdiy Nemishaiev, an influential Russian engineer and statesman, who provided 63 km of land for construction of the railway and its workers.
 Prior to the town's formation, the settlement was a possession of the influential Russian Vorontsov family.

 During World War II, local Soviet partisans who fought a guerrilla war against the Axis occupation of the Soviet Union were based in the village.
 After the war, Nemishaieve was upgraded to that of an urban-type settlement in 1950.

 Until 18 July 2020, Nemishaieve belonged to Borodianka Raion.
 The raion was abolished that day as part of the administrative reform of Ukraine, which reduced the number of raions of Kyiv Oblast to seven.
 The area of Borodianka Raion was merged into Bucha Raion.

 In 2022, a week after the 2022 Russian invasion of Ukraine, Vadym Denysenko, an adviser to the Ukrainian interior minister, said that a battle had taken place between Ukrainian and Russian forces.

+On 26 January 2024, a new law entered into force which abolished the status of urban-type settlement, and Nemishaieve became a rural settlement.